ganow/julia-point-process/README.md

 # julia-point-process

 The generation/estimation/validation of spike sequences with point process.
 All codes were written in [Julia](http://julialang.org/).
-These codes were used in a workshop on the point process of [Society for Young researchers on Neuroscience's training camp](http://brainsci.jp/blog/2017/03/04/camp2017/).
+These codes were used in a workshop on the point process of [Student Association for Brain Science's training camp](http://brainsci.jp/blog/2017/03/04/camp2017/).
 We made them by referring to [Dr. Shimazaki](http://www.neuralengine.org/index_en.html)'s implementation in Matlab.
+Detailed explanation is summarized in [ganow's blog](http://ganow.me/article/julia-point-process) (written in Japanese only).

 ## Setup